mohamedboly/productivity-planner/README.md

 > Open PR to merge in 'develop'.
 > One reviewer is required.
 > CI steps are mandatory.
-> Then merge accepted ! n
+> Then merge accepted !